dreilly369/SSHCommander/README.md

 ### One Shot vs. Repeater
 Some scripts you may only want to run once (or once in a while).
 SSHCommander allows this by archiving scripts.
 It will rename the script extension fron .cmdr to .bkp
-To make a script archive after it is run simply add a `%` on its own line somewhere in the file.
+To make a script archive after it is run simply add a `%` as the last line of the file.
 For common scripts the archiving is deffered until all threads return to avoid a race condition where some node would archive the script before another node would request the common scripts.

 ## Contribute
 If you look and this and say "I could do better" I say, yeah probably.
 Please do.
 And then send me a PR for bonus karma.
 Some features and bugs I am looking to handle are: